064718-lgtm/hw4/README.md

   `yujin`, `wonyoung`, `gaeul`, `rei`, `liz`, `leeseo`.
 - Put several clear, front-facing photos for each member in their folder.
 (The app auto-creates empty folders on first run.)
 - To use a different root folder, set `PHOTO_FOLDER=/path/to/photos` before launching.
+- After adding photos, restart the app (or click reload in Streamlit) so the LBPH model retrains on the new data.

 ## Run the app (Gradio)
 ```bash